Dash-Industry-Forum/codem-isoboxer/README.md

 Please note, for size concerns, tests are only included in the Github repository and not in the released packages on NPM.

+## Advanced build options

+`codem-isoboxer` now has the option for modular builds.
+This means you can specify which boxes you are interested in during build time and you will get a generated file containing only the necessary boxes.
+This can help you further decrease the size of the library if you know you will only need access to some boxes.
+The syntax for building is:

+    grunt --boxes=moov,mdat

+This will generate a build that only contains the code to parse these boxes and can yield significantly smaller builds.
+The list needs to be comma-separated.
+Be sure not to include any white-space in it.
+Note that some parsers share identical code (e.g. `ftyp`/`styp`, `free`/`skip` and all the regular container boxes).
+Including one of those will automatically include the other ones as well, but at no additional build size.
+See `src/parsers` for a list of available parsers and see which parsers share code.

+`codem-isoboxer` does not take into account the box hierarchy/dependency when building, you must explicitly specify which boxes you need (e.g. if you want to parse `mvhd` you must also include `moov`).

 ## Demo

 Open `test/index.html` in your browser.
 Use the file picker to select a local MPEG-4 file to parse it.
 Results will be in the `window.parsedFile` variable.
 Inspect it from your browser's console.
 Some test files are included in `test/fixtures` (not included in the package published on npmjs.org).